TC-Magus/eden_kitchen-frontend/README.md

 - Node.js (version 18 or higher)
 - npm or yarn
-- Backend server running on `http://localhost:3000` or a configured URL
+- Backend server running at `http://localhost:3000` or configured in `.env`

 ### Installation